Mission & Vision

 - a free Palestine, from the river to the sea

-- an end to all genocides and ethnic cleansing globally, including in Palestine, Congo, and Sudan
+- an end to all genocides and ethnic cleansing globally

 - an end to eugenics, including anti-trans legislation and COVID denialism